hypothesis/onboarding/docs/commits_and_prs.md

 Enable future code archaeology: make it possible to understand and revisit your change months or years from now.

-As with breaking changes into atomic commits and small PRs, writing good commit and PR messages improves the quality of your work: it's a self-review that helps you clearly organize your thoughts and understand what you've done and whether it really solves the problem.

 #### What should go in commit and PR messages?

 A commit's diff shows **how** the change was made: what lines of code were